 - Examining the choices we have to deal with guilt:

 • Courageous self-exploration and eventual self-acceptance and self-forgiveness

-• Punishing ourselves without any self-exploration
+• Punish ourselves and stay stuck in guilt without any self-exploration

 - Between Sessions 1 and 2: Read and work through the handouts on The Process for Moving From Guilt to Peace in preparation for the discussion in Session 2

-- The Heart of the Program:
+- The Heart of the Program–The Expectations Model

 The Process for Moving From Guilt to Peace: A Practical, Step-by-Step, Supportive Approach to Explore, Understand, Heal and Release Our Sense of Guilt

 • Clarifying the story of what I feel guilty about and why

 • Assessing the soundness of my expectations which underlie my guilt

 • Being willing to let of of my sense of guilt if I find my expectations to be unrealistic, unfounded and therefore my guilt unjustified